How To Send Large Files: 6 Easy & Secure Ways

 But what about when you need to send some of those large files in an email?
 Many cloud-based services, like the ones in this guide, allow you to share your stored files from the cloud.
 You can also upload new files to share them.

-Razuna is an example of a cloud-based system where you can upload, store, manage, and share all your digital files.
+Razuna is an example of a cloud-based digital asset management system where you can upload, store, manage, and share all your digital files.
 And with its shareable links feature, you can share your files not only with coworkers and collaborators on the system but with the world.

 For public file-sharing of large files, create a sharing link on your Razuna app and paste it into an email.
 You can protect files shared in this way with a password, or set an expiry link and user permissions.
 So once your files are transferred, you don't have to worry about the security of your data.